Updated July 21, 2023

 Process of Calculating the Effective Duration

-Process of calculating the effective duration is given below:
+The process of calculating the effective duration is given below:

 - The cash flows of a bond with an embedded call option, callable at par would not be affected too much if the yield is way above the coupon rate and the change being tested ineffective duration is less than that required to bring it below the coupon rate.